normal-computing/posteriors/docs/api/index.md

 ### Variational inference (VI)
-- [`vi.diag`](vi/diag.md) implements a diagonal Gaussian variational distribution.
+- [`vi.dense`](vi/dense.md) implements a Gaussian variational distribution.
 Expects a [`torchopt`](https://github.com/metaopt/torchopt) optimizer for handling the minimization of the NELBO.
-Also find `vi.diag.nelbo` for simply calculating the NELBO with respect to a `log_posterior` and diagonal Gaussian distribution.
+Also find `vi.dense.nelbo` for simply calculating the NELBO with respect to a `log_posterior` and Gaussian distribution.
+- [`vi.diag`](vi/diag.md) same as `vi.dense` but uses the diagonal of the Gaussian variational distribution.

 A review of variational inference can be found in [Blei et al, 2017](https://arxiv.org/abs/1601.00670).